caporaso-lab/developing-with-qiime2/book/plugins/explanations/types-of-types.md

 Files are used most commonly for archiving data when it's not actively in use.
 Data types refer to how data is represented in a computer's memory (i.e., RAM) while it's actively in use, such as the data structure or object class that a file is loaded into.

-For example, if you are adding a root to an unrooted phylogenetic tree (a concept discussed in Part 2 of this book), you may use a tool like IQTree2.
+For example, if you are adding a root to an unrooted phylogenetic tree, you may use a tool like [IQ-Tree](http://www.iqtree.org/).
-You would provide a path to the file containing the unrooted phylogenetic tree to IQTree2, and IQTree2 would load that tree into some object in the computer's memory to work on it.
+You would provide a path to the file containing the unrooted phylogenetic tree to IQ-Tree, and IQ-Tree would load that tree into some object in the computer's memory to work on it.
-The object that IQTree2 uses internally to represent the phylogenetic tree is synonymous with _data type_, as used here.
+The object that IQ-Tree uses internally to represent the phylogenetic tree is synonymous with _data type_, as used here.
-The kind of object that is used is a decision made by the developers of IQTree2 based on available functionality, efficiency for an operation they plan to carry out, their familiarity with the object, or something else.
+The kind of object that is used is a decision made by the developers of IQ-Tree based on available functionality, efficiency for an operation they plan to carry out, their familiarity with the object, or something else.
-If IQTree2 successfully completes the requested rooting operation, it could then write the resulting tree from its internal data type into a new newick-formatted file on the hard disk, and exit.
+If IQ-Tree successfully completes the requested rooting operation, it could then write the resulting tree from its internal data type into a new newick-formatted file on the hard disk, and exit.

-One thing to notice from this example is that there are at least three *independent* choices being made by the developer regarding "types": what file type to use as input, what data type to use internally, and what file type to use as output.
+One thing to notice from this example is that there are at least three *independent* choices being made by the developer regarding *types*: what file type to use as input, what data type to use internally, and what file type to use as output.
-Software users, shouldn't need to know or care about what data types are used internally by a program.
+Users of command line software, like IQ-Tree, shouldn't need to know or care about what data types are used internally by a program.
-They just care about what file types are used as input and output.
+They just need to know what file types are used as input and output.
-Software developers, on the other hand, should care a lot about what data types are used by their program: choosing an appropriate tpye can have huge impacts on the performance of the software, for example.
+Software developers, on the other hand, should care a lot about what data types are used by their program: choosing an appropriate type can have huge impacts on the performance of the software, for example.

 ## Semantic types
 The third _type_ that is important in QIIME 2 is the semantic type of data.